seanpmaxwell/Typescript-Best-Practices/README.md

   - **dynamic:** keys and values can change (default for JavaScript).
   - **readonly:** neither keys or values can change (typically done with `as const`).
 - **plain-objects:** objects which inherit directly from the root `Object` class and nothing else.
-- **namespace-objects:** readonly object-literals used for organizing related code.
+- **namespace-objects:** readonly object-literals used for code organization.
   - **value-object:** namespace-object for storing static values
-    - **lookup-table:** value-object which stores the labels for values as well (never functions).
+    - **lookup-table:** value-object which stores values and their counterpart labels for displaying in a UI.
     - **configured-value-object:** a value-object returned from a function call: (i.e. most enum replacement libraries could fall into this category)
+  - **module-object** the namespace-object which is the `export default` from a file.
+    - **module** is another name for file in JavaScript, so we say **module-object** because it is an object which represents a file.

 ### Functions
 - **function-declarations:** any function declared with `function functionName`.